 In this post, I’ll show you how to use these miles to book a four-night stay at a Disney resort (such as Pop Century Resort, one of my favorites) totally for free!

-I’ve been holding on to a bunch of SkyMiles for a while now and have been struggling to find a good way to use them.
-I earned a bunch of miles from opening the Delta Gold SkyMiles American Express card a while back (this is my referral link), but the flight redemption just hasn’t worked out for me.
+I’ve been holding onto a bunch of SkyMiles for a while now and have been struggling to find a good way to use them.
+I earned a bunch of miles from opening the Delta Gold SkyMiles American Express card a while back, but the flight redemption just hasn’t worked out for me.

 The award flights I am interested in usually cost 30,000 miles round-trip for both my daughter (my frequent travel companion) and myself.
 But I can get the same route with my Southwest points for less than 10,000 miles for both of us (thank you, Southwest Companion Pass!).
 So I’ve been holding onto the Delta miles in the hopes of finding a good way to put them to use!

 While searching for creative ways to use my SkyMiles I eventually found the SkyMiles Travel Marketplace.
 It is pretty hidden on the Delta site so bookmark this link if you are interested!
 Here you can use SkyMiles to book hotel stays and car rentals.

 I was looking to add two nights to our Disney trip this November and Disney resorts are totally booked up.
 I was pleased to discover tons of availability at off-property hotels around Disney in the SkyMiles Marketplace.
 I also searched for availability for next February and found lots of availability at Disney resorts (more on those later).

 I checked out a few Marriot properties close to Disney World and I was pleasantly surprised at how few Delta SkyMiles I needed to book them!